123qwertyyay/123qwertyyay.github.io/_posts/2014-3-3-Hello-World.md

 ## Week 3: Back to business!
 After what seemed to be a very tedious and cumbersome installation process came the time to actually use the package.<br> The research on python wrappers followed that.
 The top options were: pyBind11 and SWIG.
-We finally decided to go for pybind11.
+We finally decided to go for pybind11.<br>
--It supports classes.
+-It supports classes.<br>
--It handles polymorphic subclassing.
+-It handles polymorphic subclassing.<br>
--It allows you to add dynamic attributes to objects from Python and many other tools, which would be quite difficult to do from the C-based tools you’ve examined.
+-It allows you to add dynamic attributes to objects from Python and many other tools, which would be quite difficult to do from the C-based tools you’ve examined.<br>